FIXD and BlueDriver are the two most popular Bluetooth OBD2 scanners. Both can scan your car’s ECU for any fault code and clear and reset MIL.

 Warranty | 1 Year (Lifetime for additional $5) | 1 Year |

-Both Fixd and BlueDriver are popular OBD2 scanner that works wirelessly.
+Both BlueDriver and FIXD are popular OBD2 scanner that works wirelessly.
 But, there are some differences that you should know before buying one.

 Let’s compare the different aspects of both car scanners.
 We’ll look at various areas that differentiate these devices.